-4.3 Any allegation of abuse made against a member of staff or volunteer will be reported straight away to the Head Teacher.
+4.3 Any allegation of abuse made against a member of staff (including supply staff and volunteers) will be reported straight away to the Head Teacher.
 In cases where the Head Teacher is the subject of an allegation, it will be reported to the Chair of Governors.
 (See Allegations flowchart Appendix C1.
-The school will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2019).
+The school will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2020).